complycube/complycube-react-native-sdk/README.md

           	"appId": "com.complycube.SampleApp"
          }'
 ```

-## Example response
+#### Example response

 ```json
 {
     "token": "<CLIENT_TOKEN>"
 }
 ```

-## 3. Prepare stages
+### 4. Prepare stages

-Set up the stages you want to include in a setting object so you can use it in the React Native component.
+Set up the stages you want to include in a `settings` object so you can use it in the React Native component.

 ```javascript
 const settings = {
   ...